-Joining the C-Suite: Top-Paying Positions for Healthcare Executives
+Joining the C-Suite: Top-Paying Positions for Healthcare Executives in 2022

 Hospital CEOs are the captains of the ship.
 They bear all responsibility for making sure that a hospital runs smoothly, efficiently, and safely.
 Hospital CEOs have strong academic records in health administration, good personal mentors, and more than a decade of high-intensity experience.
 It should be noted that while the average salary of a hospital CEO is high, it varies more so than other executive positions.